dkvc/pwcode/README.md

 # PapersWithCode Latest (pwcode)

+<h3>There will be no major updates for this project.
+Only security updates and bug fixes will be provided.
+The deployment will be continue running on Render until another solution is found.</h3>

 ## Get Latest Updates from PapersWithCode

-This module allows you to deploy your own local server that retrieves latest PapersWithCode papers.
+This repository contains code for deployment of your own local server that retrieves latest PapersWithCode papers.
 You can also use web server hosted by us on [Render](https://pwcode.onrender.com/latest).
 The information can be retrieved in the form of [JSON](https://pwcode.onrender.com/latest), [RSS](https://pwcode.onrender.com/rss) or [Atom](https://pwcode.onrender.com/atom) feeds.
-All formats consist of the same data and are updated at the same time.
+Data is updated in all formats at same time.

 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/dkvc/pwcode/main.svg)](https://results.pre-commit.ci/latest/github/dkvc/pwcode/main)
 [![Code Style](https://img.shields.io/badge/code%20style-black-000000)](https://github.com/psf/black)

 ## Usage

-To add the PapersWithCode feed to your feeder app, follow these steps:

 1. Choose the format you want to use for the feed: